 So, how is the library doing today?
 It’s struggling to meet basic community needs with an estimated $3.5M annual shortfall.
 The remaining staff wring what they can out of a reduced budget.
 But the library is at a crossroads at this moment.

-Bottom line: a library district brings the library the funding it needs to provide service the community expects: about $3M per year more than what it currently has.
+Bottom line: a library district, through ballot measure 6C, brings the library the funding it needs to provide service the community expects: about $3M per year more than what it currently has.